alex-kalinin/tip-calculator-ios/README.md

 ### Notes

 The Settings page only displays the tip amount because the app automatically stores the last selected tip amount as a default value.
-So, having the same UI in the Settings page is redundant.
+The same UI in the Settings view would be redundant.